-ACTION PLAN FOR INSTITUTIONAL OBJECTIVE I.2 RESPONSIBLE PARTY TARGET DATE ESTIMATED BUDGET PROGRESS INDICES OF PROGRAM IMPROVEMENT 1.2.3.
-Enroll in the Natural Wildlife Federation Campus Ecology Program and become a member of the U.S. Green Building Council Director of Facilities in collaboration with the Sustainability Advisory Committee • By June 2012 \$0 MCC is now enrolled in the Natural Wildlife Federation Campus Ecology Program and is a member of the U.S. Green Building Council.
-There was no cost involved.
-Meeting agendas, membership, enrollment I.2.4.
-Define the responsibilities for a sustainability coordinator and develop a job description for this position Director of Facilities in collaboration with the Sustainability Advisory Committee • By June 2012 \$0 Evaluating job descriptions from other higher learning institutions, the task force identified job responsibilities and drafted the job description for this classified position; it is currently under review by HR.
+ACTION PLAN FOR INSTITUTIONAL OBJECTIVE 1.2 RESPONSIBLE PARTY TARGET DATE ESTIMATED BUDGET PROGRESS INDICES OF PROGRAM IMPROVEMENT I.2.4.
+Define the responsibilities for a sustainability coordinator and develop a job description for this position Director of Facilities in collaboration with the Sustainability Advisory Committee • By June 2012 TBD Evaluating job descriptions from other higher learning institutions, the task force identified job responsibilities and drafted the job description for this classified position; it is currently under review by HR.
 If funding is secured through the program review cycle, the job description will be evaluated by CRC, and the recruitment process will begin.
-Job description with responsibilities identified in the document I.2.5.
-Request funding for a sustainability coordinator through the institutional program review process Director of Facilities October 2012 TBD
+Job description with responsibilities identified in the document Final job description was drafted in May 2013.
+Sustainability Advisory Committee will review the final draft at the August 23, 2013 committee meeting.
+Once approved, the job description will be forwarded to the President/Superintendent for approval I.2.5.
+Request funding for a sustainability coordinator through the institutional program review process Director of Facilities October 2012 To be requested through President/ Superintendent's Program Review Request for funding position was submitted through districts 2014 program review process.
+The items was not approved for funding in FY 2014.
+Program Review Documentation